evacaribbean/Blog/README.md

 #### override and overload

 This concept is basically also rather straightforward.
-If for example **Fish** desides to `extends` a methods from its abstract class **Animals**, then this is called *override*.
-But if **Fish** then changes something in this method's argument list after it is extended, it is called *overload*.
+If for example **Ladybug ** desides to `extends` a methods from its abstract class **Animals**, then this is called *override*.
+But if **Ladybug ** then changes something in that method's argument list after it is extended, it is called *overload*.

-Override a method or a constructor, is what a class does when it inherits.
+Override a method or a constructor, is what a class does when it **inherits**.
 While overloading doesn't have anything with inheritance to do.
-It is simply just what is done when a method or a constructor from another class is reused, and something thereafter is changed in this method's or constructor's argument list.
+It is simply just what is done when a method or a constructor from another class is reused, and something thereafter is changed in this method's or constructor's **argument list**.

 <br>
 <br>